manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 I purchased 4 different notch filters to compare to each other, and to [the one I have made](https://manadream.shop/product/notch-filter-composite-to-s-video-converter).
 I will go over each one and talk about how they compare to each other.

-All comparisons were done using an I-O DATA GV-USB2 S-Video capture device and the following consoles:
+All comparisons were done using an I-O DATA GV-USB2 S-Video capture device and the following consoles' composite output:

 - Sega Genesis Model 1 VA 6.5, recapped with no mods
 - NES-001 Front Loader, recapped and modded with Lava RGB v1